 The Fund is available for investment to all investors in Australia and New Zealand, with a minimum investment amount of \$20,000.
-Current information on the Fund including details of the Fund strategy, performance, portfolio, unit pricing and distributions can be found on the AFM website at www.affluencefunds.com.au/aif/.
+Current information on the Fund including details of the Fund strategy, performance, portfolio, unit pricing and distributions is on the AFM website at www.affluencefunds.com.au/aif/.